NiHaluKnow/MQTT_Prot/README.md

 pip install paho-mqtt
 ```

-## Run Instructions

-1. Flash/upload the ESP32 code from `sample_for_esp.c`.
+## Running the Project

+1. Upload `sample_for_esp.c` to ESP32 (or run in Wokwi).
-2. Open Serial Monitor (baud: `115200`) to view connection and messages.
+2. Open Serial Monitor at `115200` baud.
 3. Run the Python controller:

 ```bash
 python3 sample_for_control.py
 ```

-4. Use keyboard input in Python terminal:
+4. Enter commands in terminal:
-   - `y` -> publish `ON`
+	- `y` to turn LED ON
-   - `n` -> publish `OFF`
+	- `n` to turn LED OFF
-   - `q` -> quit
+	- `q` to quit

-## Notes

-- MQTT broker used: `broker.hivemq.com` (public broker).
-- Public brokers may occasionally be busy or rate-limited.
-- Keep internet connection active for both sides.

 ## Troubleshooting

-- No LED response:
+- LED does not change:
-  - Verify both files use the exact same topic.
+	- Confirm both files use the same topic and broker.
-  - Check ESP32 is connected to Wi-Fi.
+	- Check ESP32 Wi-Fi connection in Serial Monitor.
-  - Confirm MQTT broker and port (`1883`).
+	- Verify broker connectivity (`broker.hivemq.com:1883`).

-- Python script fails to import mqtt:
+- Python import error (`No module named paho`):
-  - Reinstall dependency: `pip install paho-mqtt`
+	- Reinstall package with `pip install paho-mqtt`.

-- ESP32 not connecting in Wokwi:
+- MQTT message not received:
-  - Keep SSID/password as configured in the code for Wokwi guest network.
+	- Public brokers can be busy; retry after a short wait.
+	- Use a unique topic if collisions occur.

+## Future Improvements

+- Add authenticated/TLS MQTT broker support
+- Add retained messages and QoS handling
+- Add status feedback from ESP32 to Python
+- Build a web or mobile dashboard for control

+## License

+This project is licensed under the MIT License.
+See `LICENSE` for details.